RicGary/My-Wishlist-Steam/readme.md

     <b>How it works?</b>
 </h2>

 It's basically web scraping on the url of your steam wishlist.
 With that in mind, the code will only run if your account is set to public.
+I used Scrapy for the web scraping (new version), ReGeX/Pandas for data cleaning(new version) and Dash for HTML wireframe.

 <p align="center" >
     <img src="assets/images/Sample.png">